Asian Relations Conference: French Indochina and Vietnam

 High Commissioner in Indochina Georges Thierry d'Argenlieu initially did not wish to accept the invitations for French Indochina in fear of anti-French demonstration at the conference, but changed his mind to avoid representation given to the Viet Minh, Khmer Issarak or the Lao Issara.
 The delegations for French Indochina was handpicked by the French.
 Princess Pingpeang Yukanthor represented Cambodia, Dang Ngoc Chan represented Cochinchina and Ouroth Souvarnavong represented Laos.

 North Vietnam, on the other hand, was represented by Tran Van Luan (Deputy of the National Assembly), Tran Van Giau (Former President of the Viet Minh Resistance Committee in Cochinchina) and Mai Te Chau (Permanent delegate of the Viet Minh in New Delhi).
-The delegations reported that two squads of messengers were killed while smuggling credentials from Ho Chi Minh’s headquarters in Bangkok, and arrived late at the conference.
+The delegations reported that two squads of messengers were killed while smuggling credentials from Ho Chi Minh's headquarters in Bangkok, and arrived late at the conference.
 At the conference, the North Vietnamese denounced French imperialism and asked for help against the French.
-They made various requests to India, such as a formation of a "fighting federation", for India to recognize their government and intervene in the UN on their behalf.
+They made various requests to India, such as the formation of a "fighting federation", for India to recognize their government and intervene in the UN on their behalf.
 When they began reading a message from Ho Chi Minh, Nehru, despite his known sympathies to Ho, interrupted their speech.
 Nehru argued that he could only provide moral support to the Vietnamese, as any non-moral support would mean war with the French.
 Asian specialist Evelyn Colbert wrote that his decision was influenced by India's hope to enter negotiations over France's enclave in India with the French.